starfield spaceship guide ship featured image

 The spaceship shields (bottom right – currently at 86) will decrease as they take damage.
 After the shields are completely depleted, the hull is vulnerable.

 On the offensive side of things, shooting at other ships is pretty straight forward.
-The player moves their aiming reticle over an enemy ship and fires their blasters.
-As they are engaging and keeping their reticle over an enemy, a ‘target lock’ bar will populate and increase in percentage.
+The player moves their aiming reticle over an enemy ship and fires their weapons.
+If the player has the skill, ‘Targeting Control Systems’, a target-lock bar will populate and increase in percentage.
 After the bar hits 100%, the player can press button xbox x and ‘target lock’ the enemy vessel.
 If the ship evades the player, then the target lock percentage will go down.

 starfield spaceship guide target lock